jfishe/vimfiles/README.md

 ### Install Vim on Windows Subsystem for Linux

-On Debian derivatives, like Ubuntu, the
-[dotfiles]
-repository provides an installation script for a compatible version of Vim with GTK3.
+On Debian derivatives, like Ubuntu, the [dotfiles] repository provides an installation script for a compatible version of Vim with GTK3.
 It also links `~/.vim/` to Windows `$USERPROFILE/vimfiles/` to share configuration across environments.

 ### Install Vim on Windows

-[Vim-win32-installer]
-includes `python3/dyn`.
-Download and install or use [Chocolatey]: `choco install vim`.
+[Vim-win32-installer] includes `python3/dyn`.
+Download and install or use
+[Chocolatey]: `choco install vim`.

 - Download the selected zip file and adjust the paths as needed.
-- Update python version specification in [environment.yml] to match linked version in vim: `vim --version | grep python --color`
+- Not needed for recent versions of Vim 9.
+If needed, update the python version specification in [environment.yml] to match linked version in:
-- See `Get-Help .\Install-Vimfiles.ps1` for additional information.
+  `vim --version | grep python --color`

 ```powershell
 $DestinationPath = Get-Item -Path "$env:LOCALAPPDATA\Programs"